 Webhooks are a widely supported method used to allow multiple applications to interact with each other, using HTTP POST requests to pass callbacks between them.
 For more information, see Wikipedia's page on webhooks.
 Common uses for webhooks include sending notifications via email or SMS, posting messages to social media, automatically writing records to a spreadsheet, and updating enterprise databases.

-Starting with Survey123 for ArcGIS 3.0, webhooks can be set up and activated when a survey response is submitted.
-For example, after a successful submission of information to the feature layer, the webhook could be called and trigger another action, such as sending a notification email, appending the survey content to a spreadsheet, and sending an alert.
+In ArcGIS Survey123, webhooks can be set up and activated when a survey response is submitted.
+For example, after a successful submission of information to the feature layer, the webhook can be called and trigger another action, such as sending a notification email, appending the survey content to a spreadsheet, and sending an alert.

-Your workplace may have its own webhook provider, but a wide variety of third-party workflow services are available, such as Integromat, Microsoft Flow, Zapier, and tray.io.
-All of these can be used to incorporate Survey123 as a trigger for a greater automated process.
-In particular, Integromat and Microsoft Flow have a Survey123 connector, allowing you to integrate Survey123 into your webhook workflow with minimum difficulty, and without the need to configure the webhook in the Survey123 website or to input a payload URL.
+Your workplace may have its own webhook provider, but a variety of third-party workflow services are available, such as Microsoft Power Automate, Integromat, Zapier, and tray.io.
+All of these can be used to incorporate Survey123 as a trigger for an automated process.
+In particular, Microsoft Power Automate and Integromat each have a built-in Survey123 connector, allowing you to integrate Survey123 into your webhook workflow with minimum difficulty, and without the need to configure the webhook in the Survey123 website or to input a payload URL.

 Set up a webhook in Integromat